 Tips for completing benefit forms

-Some people with epilepsy can claim health-related benefits, such as Disability Living Allowance or Personal Independence Payment, Attendance Allowance, and Employment Support Allowance.
+Some people with epilepsy can claim health-related benefits, such as Personal Independence Payment (PIP), Attendance Allowance, and Employment Support Allowance.

 Who can claim benefits?

 Generally, forms need to be completed with the 'worst case scenario' of what help you need and what could happen to you when you have a seizure.
-Although it can be difficult or upsetting to focus on possible risks around having epilepsy, it is important to help the person assessing the form to understand the risks, and what could happen to you when you have a seizure.
+Although it can be difficult or upsetting to focus on possible risks due to your epilepsy and seizures, it is important to help the person assessing the form to understand the risks, and what could happen to you when you have a seizure.